Slavfot/gallium-keyboard/README.md

 flash write_image /gallium-keyboard/precompiled/precompiled-basic-right.hex
 ```

-This is how it should look when you connect with telnet:
+This is how it should look when you connect to telnet:

 <p align="center">
 <img src="img/flash-windows-1.JPG" alt="flashing-on-windows-1" width="600"/>